bbalganjjm/natural_js/html/naturaljs/gtst/gtst0300_en_US.md

 ##Controller area coding

-Looking at the Controller area, unlike the previous examples, the code that contains the Controller Object instance in the cont variable and the code that wraps it in a function and executes it are written.
+Looking at the Controller area, unlike the previous examples, the code that contains the Controller object instance in the cont variable and the code that wraps it in a function and executes it are written.

 ```
 (function() {